Tree House Recovery Colorado

 The ability to address and take action against negative feelings is known as psychological flexibility.
 This relapse skill allows people to fully acknowledge and accept their thoughts without judgment and adapt to change their feelings, thoughts, or situations.

-ACT is recognized by the Substance Abuse and Mental Health Services Administration (SAMHSA) and is included in their registry of Evidence-Based Programs and Practices.3 This service can be used as a stand alone service or with other types of substance abuse therapies.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) endorses ACT as an evidence-based program and practice.3 This service can be used alone or in conjunction with other types of substance abuse therapies.

-Some benefits of using ACT for substance use disorders includes:4, 5
+Some benefits of using ACT for substance use disorders include 4, 5:

 • Enhance tolerance for cravings